CuriousCI/software-engineering/software-engineering.typ

 More often than not, monolith applications are considered *more costly* and *less scalable* than the counterpart due to an inefficient usage of resources.
 But, in a recent article, a Senior SDE at Prime Video describes how they _"*reduced the cost* of the audio/video monitoring infrastructure by *90%*"_ @primevideo2024 by using a monolith architecture.

-While there isn't always definitive answer, one way to go about this kind of choice is building a model of the system to compare the solutions.
+There isn't a definitive way to answer these type of questions, but one way to go about it is building a model of the system to compare the solutions.
 In the case of Prime Video, _"the audio/video monitoring service consists of three major components:"_ @primevideo2024
 - the *media converter* converts input audio/video streams
 - the *defect detectors* analyze frames and audio buffers in real-time
 - the *orchestrator* controls the flow in the service

 #align(center)[
-  #figure({
+  #figure(caption: "audio/video monitoring system")[#{
-    set text(font: "CaskaydiaCove NF", weight: "light", lang: "en") image("public/audio-video-monitor.svg", width: 85%) }, caption: "audio/video monitoring system") <prime-video>
+    set text(font: "CaskaydiaCove NF", weight: "light", lang: "en") image("public/audio-video-monitor.svg", width: 85%) }] <prime-video>
 ]

-The system can be *simulated* by modeling its components as *interconnected discrete time Markov chains*.
+To derive conclusions the system can be *simulated* by modeling its components as *Markov decision processes*.

 == Formal theory <traffic>